 August 20, 2020 | By Kevin Vela

 Kevin Vela is the managing partner at Vela Wood.
 He focuses his practice in the areas of venture financing, fund representation, M&A, and gaming law.
-In recent years, he has represented both startups and investors in hundreds of equity financing transactions ranging from angel rounds through Series C rounds.
+In recent years, he has represented both startups and investors in hundreds of convertible instrument and equity financing transactions ranging from angel rounds through Series C rounds.
 Kevin was selected as a Super Lawyer in 2021, a Super Lawyer Rising Star in 2014-2018, a Top Latino Lawyer three times, a Best Lawyer in Dallas twice, including most recently in 2020, and is a Texas Bar Foundation Fellow, an honor granted to 1/3 of 1% of Texas attorneys.
 Kevin speaks, reads, and writes fluent Spanish, and is able to provide bilingual representation on request.

 The mode by which the inevitable comes to pass is effort.

 Kevin is a graduate of the University of Texas, where he earned his bachelor degree in business administration and juris doctorate degree with honors.
 Prior to law school, Kevin spent seven years in Dallas, working in finance and marketing.
 Although he began his career working for Fortune 500 companies, an entrepreneurial spirit led Kevin to pursue roles in several startup companies.
 Later, he started his own business, a test preparation company.
 Having scored in the top five percent on the GMAT, LSAT, and GRE, Kevin used his test taking expertise to help thousands of students increase their scores and gain admission to graduate school.